TeeYeeRen3747/CloudApp/usage_manual.md

 Step 2: After that will see the login page, the first time user need to go register page to register.

-Step 3: User need to fill in the information such as email, password and the confirm password, the password needs to fill in at least 8 characters.
+Step 3: User need to fill in the information such as email, password and the confirm password, the password needs to fill in at least 8 characters, if register successful, it will show that "Register Successful~".

+Step 4: At the login page, user need to fill in their "Email" and "Password".

-Step 4:
+Step 5: